Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Experimental Settings

 \textbf{Training Setup: Single vs. Multi-Relation.} For fair comparison with RRNeT~\cite{wu2024relation}, we train one model per relation in the main paper's experiments.
-In Sec.~\ref{sec:supp_results}, Table~\ref{tab:grouped_eval}, we evaluated a single FT Inter. model trained jointly on multiple relations, demonstrating scalability.
+In Sec .~\ref {sec:supp_results}, Table~\ref{tab:grouped_eval}, we evaluated a single ReBind model trained jointly on multiple relations, demonstrating scalability.
+The prompts for ReBind and evaluation questions are in Sec.~\ref{sec:supp_prompts}.

-Code and data will be released upon acceptance.
-All experiments can be easily reproduced using the provided prompts and the HuggingFace LoRA script with some adaptations.